com-480-data-visualization/data-visualization-project-2021-itv/Milestone2/README.md

 ## Visualisations

 ### Beatmap visualisation
 In order to be able to improve the beatmap difficulty evaluation system, the different beatmap features must be compared.
-The figure below displays the comparison between the 1000 most popular and all beatmaps.
+The star plot below displays the comparison between the 1000 most popular and all beatmaps.

 Comments:
 * can visualise top-1000 among top players to find out how they get "free points"